 Users can choose from one of the following broad categories of auto-scaled clusters:

 - On-Demand Instances only: The auto-scaled nodes added are only On-Demand Instances.
 This mode has maximum stability and maximum cost associated with it.

 - Spot Instances only: The auto-scaled nodes added are only Spot Instances.
 This mode is suitable for workloads that are not time-critical and users want to have a minimum cost.

 - Hybrid: The auto-scaled nodes are a mix of Spot and On-Demand Instances.
 Users can configure the maximum percentage of Spot Instances in the cluster.

 Note that these provisioning strategies are followed both while up-scaling and down-scaling.
 In particular, when a cluster returns back to its minimal size, it is again composed only of On-Demand instances.

 Spot Instance Bidding Strategy

 We realized that it was very hard for users to come up with the right bid.
 So our user interface asks users to simply set a percentage of the regular On-Demand price they are willing to bid and a timeout on that bid.
-For example, a 90% bid level for m1.xlarge in us-east availability zone translates to a maximum bid of around 45¢/hour.
-If a Spot Instance is not allocated within user configurable timeout period, Hybrid cluster auto-scales using regular On-Demand instances.
-These simple controls allow users to now easily choose one of well known bidding strategies:
+For example, a 90% bid level for m1.xlarge in the us-east availability zone translates to a maximum bid of around 45¢/hour.
+If a Spot Instance is not allocated within the user-configurable timeout period, Hybrid cluster auto-scales using regular On-Demand instances.
+These simple controls allow users to now easily choose one of well-known bidding strategies: